 - To provide ongoing protection and management of native vegetation or to require implementation of Offset Management Plan

 - To require ongoing implementation of an approved Land Management Plan

 - To establish monetary contributions for road construction.

 A Section 173 Agreement is usually prepared by a solicitor with cost of preparing agreements met by the applicant.

-An example of the layout (Word 47kb) of an Agreement is available as a guide only.
+An example of an Agreement layout is available to download below, as a guide only.
 We encourage you to seek your own legal advice when preparing a Section 173 Agreement.